 Where to Eat in Andermatt

-If you find yourself on the southern side of Andermatt-Sedrun, make sure you take a break and have a lunch at Gummel.
+If you find yourself on the southern side of Andermatt-Sedrun, make sure you take a break and have lunch at Gummel.
 Nätschen will provide you with some hot drinks and delicious food on the northern wall of the ski resort.
-Of course, there is plenty of other mountain restaurants around, so you won’t go hungry.
+Of course, there are plenty of other mountain restaurants around, so you won’t go hungry.

 Skiing in Southern Switzerland